- Are there any prerequisites for applying?

 Are there opportunities to fundraise?

-The fundraising efforts which are currently in place and which participants are expected to support are the following: Community Outreach Alternative Breaks has a partnership with IMG to support FanFest at the UConn Football games and in return receives monetary assistance to decrease the cost of trips.
+The fundraising efforts which are currently in place and which participants are expected to support are the following: Community Outreach Alternative Breaks has a partnership with IMG to support FanFest at the UConn Football games and in return receives monetary assistance to decrease the cost of alternative break.
 Participants will complete a letter & online-giving campaign, and participants will support Swipe-a-Meal which is a partnership with UConn Dining Service where UConn students can donate 1-2 flex passes from their meal plan to support UConn Alternative Breaks and other Community Outreach programs.

 What is the time commitment?